 Are you flying into Launceston and out of Hobart or vice versa?
 Or in and out of the same city?
 The preference would be to create some itinerary ideas for you that do not make you backtrack.
 I know there is nothing worse that covering the same ground twice.
-Although the beauty of Tasmania is that nothing is ever too far away. almost 10 years ago
+Although the beauty of Tasmania is that nothing is ever too far away. about 11 years ago

 Thank you all for your suggestions.
 I have just come back from the trip to Tasmania Freycinet and it was fantastic.
 The weather was generally good.
 Tasmanian east coast is certainly one of the best places to go.

 An addition is Mt Elephant further up Bicheno which has a great pancakes place - http://www.mountelephantpancakes.com.au/